ARMummert/Virtual-Private-Server-Project/README.md

 - Web Hosting - Serving static and dynamic web content
 - Database - PostgreSQL Relational Database Management

+## WHAT I LEARNED

+Creating a dedicated server environment was a challenging but rewarding project.
+I began this project with the goal of building a secure, reliable, and robust dedicated server to host my webpage and my PostgreSQL database.
+The project started with researching server administration, networking, and security best practices.
+During this time, I gained continued learning experiences with building an Apache server, setting up a Docker container, setting up a PostgreSQL database, and how to implement security measures such as SSL, WAF, and DDoS protection.

+### SECURITY BEST PRACTICES

+To ensure that my server remains secure, I implemented a robust combination of security measures.
+I felt this was an essential step to protect my server from attacks and vulnerabilities.
+To avoid a Double NAT situation I placed my modem into bridge mode and connected my router to the modem via an Ethernet cable.
+I was then able to use the modems IP address to connect my server to my domain name.
+By placing my modem in bridge mode I was able to avoid using my public IP address and to take advantage of the advanced security features that my router offers.

+**NETWORK SECURITY**

+For network security I created strict firewall rules for both incoming and outgoing traffic allowing only necessary connections.
+I also setup an SSL certificate, DDoS protection, DDNS, and WAF firewall rules through Cloudflare.
+These tools offered me the opportunity to enhance my servers security while also protecting any sensitive data.

+**I used the following tools:**

+1. Fail2Ban to actively monitor login attempts and blocked IP addresses minimizing the risk of brute-force attacks
+2. ModSecurity to have a server-side web application firewall to prevent attacks such as, SQL Injection and cross-site scripting.
+3. Wireguard VPN to provide a secure tunnel between the server and any client devices
+4. UFW (uncomplicated firewall) to allow or deny ports

+By utilizing these tools I was able to create a robust and secure server environment.

+### PROBLEM SOLVING & TROUBLESHOOTING

 ## INSTALLATION, INSTRUCTIONS, & SETUP

 ---